 - Finalize the liquidation by formulating a final report for creditors, lodge different documents with ASIC and request that ASIC deregisters the firm.
 In order to let the government know that the company is formally closed.

-Common FAQs for Liquidating an entity in Australia
+FAQs for liquidating an entity in Australia

-Based on our extensive experience these are the common questions and doubts of our clients when liquidating a local entity
+Based on our extensive experience these are the common questions we receive from clients about liquidating an entity in Australia.

 The liquidation process will normally take between (10) and (14) months, assuming the entity is in good standing and no rectification work is required.